eapearson/kbase-sdk-module-jgi-gateway-clj/clojure/README.md

 - cp clojure/server/scripts/Makefile dist/module/Makefile
 <!-- - copy clojure/server/scripts/run.sh dist/module/run.sh -->

-> TODO: wirite a script for this
+> TODO: write a script for this

 this will help find the project version, which we need in order to identify the correct uberjar file in target: